Kentico/xperience-disqus/README.md

 The widget can be placed on _any_ view in your .NET Core project.
 However, if it is placed on a view without representation in the Xperience content tree, the __PageIdentifier__ property must be specified.

+> :warning: Do not add more than one instance of the Discuss widget on a single page as only one instance can be loaded at once.

 ## Displaying links with comment counts

 You can place a link to the comments section of any page by appending `#disqus_thread` to the URL.
 The link can also contain the number of comments on that page: